carter-yagemann/barnum-learner/README.md

 # Installation

 First, install a backend engine for Keras (e.g., Tensorflow).
-See Keras documentation for more details.
-Then, install requirements:
+See the Keras documentation for more details.
+Then install the requirements:

     pip install -r requirements.txt

-This code also requires the program `ptxed`, which is included in the [libipt](https://github.com/01org/processor-trace) source code repo.
+This code also requires a modified version of the program `ptxed`, which can be found in the `ptxed` directory of this repo.
+First, you'll need `libxed-dev`.
-This can either be installed from source or using the following APT repo maintained by the main author of this project:

-    sh -c "$(wget -qO - https://super.gtisc.gatech.edu/libipt.sh)"
-    sudo apt-get install ptxed
+You can download it from your package manager or compile it from the [repo](https://github.com/intelxed/xed).
+After that, build `ptxed`:

+    mkdir ptxed/build
+    cd ptxed/build
+    cmake ..
+    # Modify CMakeCache.txt so PTXED:BOOL=ON
+    make
+    # Add ptxed/build/bin to your PATH

-Finally, a Redis database is needed.
+Finally, a Redis database is needed to use `knn.py`.
 Most GNU/Linux distributions already have a package.
 For example, on Debian:

     sudo apt install redis-server